Zeioth/dooku.nvim/README.md

 - [FAQ](#faq)

 ## Why
-To setup/generate/open your HTML code documentation with a single key press.
+To setup, generate, and open your HTML code documentation with a single key press.

 ## Should I use doge or dooku?